 Students should begin a psychology major with Principles of Psychology (Psychology 101), which is taught in both the fall and winter semesters.
 Prospective majors are advised to take a 200-level course in one of the four content areas in our major the following semester.
 (See the College Catalog for information on those four content areas.)
 Prospective majors are also advised to take Statistics (Psychology 218) during their sophomore year.
 This is because it is a prerequisite for our methods courses (PSYC 261 or ED/PY 262), one of which must be taken before senior year.
 Students planning to go abroad during their junior year should consult with an advisor in the Psychology department as soon as possible.
 Students who have high school course experience in psychology, but who did not take the Advanced Placement exam, may opt out of Principles of Psychology by taking an exam for Psychology 101 (selected by the departmental faculty) and earning a 70% or higher on it.
 See the Chair about this option as soon as possible.

-As first-year students with an interest in the study of Religion, there are a number of new courses being offered at the 100-level: FYS 421-Sacred Sounds, Religious Music, REL 112-Introduction to Islam: Religion, Practice and Culture, REL 120-Introduction to Islam, Christianity, and Judaism of the Middle East: Texts, Institutions and Law.
+As first-year students with an interest in the study of Religion, there are a number of new courses being offered at the 100-level: FYS 445 – The Nature of Spirituality, REL 112 – Introduction to Islam: Religion, Practice, and Culture, and AS/RE 155 – Introduction: Asian Religions.
 You need not restrict your choices to courses at the 100-level.
 You are equally welcome to take any of our 200-level courses that have no prerequisites.
-These courses introduce students to a single religious tradition (e.g. AS/RE 249—the Hindu Tradition, REL 264—the Islamic Tradition, or REL 235—Ancient Israel), or to the importance of a particular text or topic (RE/WS 207—Adam, Eve, and the Serpent, or REL 260 Philosophy of Religion).
-Any one can serve as an introductory-level course to the field, and all can potentially count towards the fulfillment of several General Education concentrations.
+These courses generally introduce students to a single religious tradition, locale, or scriptural tradition (e.g. REL 216 – American Religious History, CM/RE 235 – Introduction to Hebrew Bible, and CM/RE 264 – Islam in a Global Context: Culture, Religion, Arts).
+Any one can serve as an introductory-level course to the field, and all can potentially count toward the fulfillment of several General Education Concentrations.
 Religious Studies at Bates is an interdisciplinary enterprise that provides a good focus for an integrated introduction to the humanities.